 PynPoint has evolved from a PSF subtraction toolkit to an end-to-end pipeline for processing and analysis of high-contrast imaging data.
-The architecture of PynPoint was redesigned in v0.3.0 with the goal to create a generic, modular, and open-source data reduction pipeline, which is extendable to new data processing techniques and data types in the future.
+The architecture of PynPoint was redesigned in v0.3.0 with the goal to create a generic, modular, and open-source data reduction pipeline, which is extendable to new data processing techniques and data types.

 The actual pipeline and the processing modules have been separated in a different subpackages.
 Therefore, it is possible to extend the processing functionalities without intervening with the core of the pipeline.
-The UML class diagram below illustrates the pipeline architecture of PynPoint:
+The UML class diagram below illustrates the pipeline architecture:

 The diagram shows that the architecture is subdivided in three components:

-- Raw datasets can be very large, in particular in the 3–5 μm wavelength regime, which challenges the processing on a computer with a small amount of memory (RAM).
+Raw datasets can be very large (in particular in the 3–5 μm regime) which challenges the processing on a computer with a small amount of memory (RAM).
 A central database is used to store the data on a computer’s hard drive.

-Understanding the central data storage classes can be helpful if you plan to write your own Pipeline modules (see Coding a New Module).
-When running the pipeline, it is enough to understand the concept of database tags.
+Understanding the central data storage classes can be helpful with the development of new pipeline modules (see Coding a new module).
+When running the pipeline, it is sufficient to understand the concept of database tags.

 Each pipeline module has input and/or output tags which point to specific dataset in the central database.
 A module with

-image_in_tag=im_arr will look for a stack of input images in the central database under the tag name im_arr.
+image_in_tag='im_arr' will read the input images from the central database under the tag name im_arr.
 Similarly, a module with

-image_out_tag=im_arr_processed will a stack of processed images to the central database under the tag im_arr_processed.
-Note that input tags will never change the data in the database.
+image_out_tag='im_arr_processed' will store a the processed images in the central database under the tag im_arr_processed.

 Accessing the data storage occurs through instances of

-Port which allow pipeline modules to read data from and write data to central database.
+Port which allows pipeline modules to read data from and write data to database.

 A pipeline module has a specific task that is appended to the internal queue of a